Updated September 2022 to match my current Drupal 9 workflow and to make the guide easier to follow.

-We don't have Drush installed yet, so you can set up a database and follow the guide's instructions to complete the installation with the standard web interface, or you can install Drush first and then finish installing Drupal on the command line.
+We don't have a compatible version of Drush installed yet but you can complete the Drupal installation process with the standard web interface, or you can install Drush first and then finish installing Drupal on the command line (instructions here).

 drupal/recommended-project package doesn't automatically install Drush for you, so you'll need to